- UD launches Center for Political Communication

 He told a capacity crowd in the Rodney Room of the Perkins Student Center that the benchmarks will be met by focusing on four areas: green infrastructure, primarily the University's 350 buildings that are the source of 77 percent of campus carbon emissions; green energy, with 10 percent of UD's energy use in 2020 coming from such clean sources as solar power; sustainable transportation based on the development of a master plan that will emphasize improvements to bus and other transit systems; and green community action, which Harker called “the most essential part” of the action plan.

-“I've never seen the community more mobilized,” John Byrne, director of UD's Center for Energy and Environmental Policy, a 2007 Nobel Peace Prize winner as a member of the International Panel on Climate Change, said at the event, adding that the commitment to a 20 percent emissions reduction by 2020 will put UD's efforts ahead of any other college or university.
+“I've never seen the community more mobilized,” John Byrne, director of UD's Center for Energy and Environmental Policy and a member of the International Panel on Climate Change that won the 2007 Nobel Peace Prize, said at the event, adding that the commitment to a 20 percent emissions reduction by 2020 will put UD's efforts ahead of any other college or university.
 “This is the most aggressive plan in the United States.
 You can be proud of your University.”

 Byrne reported some of the most recent scientific findings about climate change, including the loss of sea ice -- 20 percent by area and 40 percent by volume, he noted -- and said that the recently rapid rate of melting ice is most alarming.